 At Timberhill Dental, our mouthguards are made in our office with just a simple impression.
 It’s a short appointment that lasts about 10 minutes.
 Our in-house lab uses a Pro-Form laminate material which is a vinyl acetate that is heated then vacuum suctioned to a precision fit.
 It’s really amazing.

 Want to Learn More About Dental Mouthguards?

-Schedule an appointment with Dr. Black at Timberhill Dental today.
+Schedule an appointment with Dr. Black at Timberhill Dental in Corvallis today.
 We’d love to talk to you about your options and help protect your teeth and the teeth of any young athletes in your family.